The following is important information for the beginning of the season. Please read thoroughly and reach out with questions.

 Duties we need help with Please indicate availability to help on Team snap by emailing/calling Mary Murphy, adding a note to your availability for practice, or assigning yourself for the duty.
 Many of these repeat each week…

 Renting Equipment.
 1st Practice of Season: All the club skates have been sharpened and are ready for use.
 Please ensure to complete the rental agreement in the membership packet and return during first practice.
-You will be able to take home your rented skates and skin — $50 for the season.
+You will be able to take home your rented skates and skin.

 Club Skates and Skins: If you plan to use club skates or skins, please arrive by 5:20pm in order to check them out.
 We have limited number of each, so it will be based on a first come first serve basis.